 In every accident, there are many different sides and perspectives.
 Imagine a five-car pile-up on Interstate 285, for example.
 Not only does it cause a chaotic scene and possible road closures, but it's unclear how the accident began or what caused the chain reaction.
-However, if a crash results in any injuries to victims, it is essential for them to determine who was at fault.
+However, if a crash results in any injuries to victims, it is essential for an Atlanta personal injury lawyer to determine who was at fault.
 Every driver will likely deny liability and point fingers in different directions.
 In many cases, multiple drivers acted negligently and may be at fault for injuries to others.

 Claims that stem from an accident or injury are generally based on a claim of "negligence."
 Negligence is "the omission to do something which a reasonable man, guided by those considerations which ordinarily regulate the conduct of human affairs, would do, or doing something which a prudent and reasonable man would not do."
 From car accidents to slip and fall cases, this is generally the legal basis to hold a person or a corporate entity responsible for one's injury.

 Generally, the legal theory is then broken down into four elements: (1) that the individual or corporate entity had a duty to the injured party; (2) that the individual or corporate entity breached said duty; (3) that the breach of that duty was the cause of said injury (referred to as "causation"); and (4) that the injured party suffered damages.Multiple Parties can be Negligent

 A common defense to negligence cases, however, is that the injured party was also negligent and that causation is shared by both parties.
 For example, if Driver A blows a stop sign and hits Driver B, but Driver B was also on his cell phone not paying attention to the road, who is responsible for the accident?
 Do both parties get to file a claim against each other?
 Do no parties get to file a claim?